By Grainger Editorial Staff 5/31/20

 Drench Hose Requirements

 A drench hose is a supplemental device consisting of a flexible hose connected to a flushing fluid that’s used to irrigate and flush eyes, face and body areas.
 Plumbed and self-contained options are available.
-NOTE: Drench hoses may be considered an eye wash or eye/face wash if the device meets the performance requirements discussed previously.

-A: According to ANSI/ISEA Z358.1-2014, tepid is defined as a “flushing fluid temperature conducive to promoting a minimum 15-minute irrigation period.
+According to ANSI/ISEA Z358.1-2014, tepid is defined as a “flushing fluid temperature conducive to promoting a minimum 15-minute irrigation period.
 A suitable range is 60 to 100 °F.” Medical recommendations suggest flushing fluid at tepid temperatures be delivered to affected chemically injured tissue.
 Temperatures in excess of 100 °F have proven to be harmful to the eyes.
 Cold flushing fluid does provide immediate cooling after chemical contact, but prolonged exposure to cold fluids can affect the ability to maintain adequate body temperature.
 Information indicates that a temperature of 60 °F is suitable for the lower parameter for tepid flushing fluid without causing hypothermia to the user.

-A: The intent of weekly activation is to ensure that there is flushing fluid supply at the head of the device, to clear the supply line of any sediment build-up that could prevent the flushing fluid from being delivered to the head of the device, and to minimize microbial contamination due to stagnant water.
+The intent of weekly activation is to ensure that there is flushing fluid supply at the head of the device, to clear the supply line of any sediment build-up that could prevent the flushing fluid from being delivered to the head of the device, and to minimize microbial contamination due to stagnant water.
 The activation duration depends on the volume of water contained in the unit itself and all sections of pipework that do not form part of a constant circulation system (i.e. “dead leg” portions).
 Water in these sections is stagnant until a flow is activated by opening a valve.
 The goal is to flush out stagnant water in the dead leg completely.
 Where mixing valves are used, both the hot water and cold water supplies to the valve must be considered.

 The information contained in this article is intended for general information purposes only and is based on information available as of the initial date of publication.
 No representation is made that the information or references are complete or remain current.
 This article is not a substitute for review of current applicable government regulations, industry standards, or other standards specific to your business and/or activities and should not be construed as legal advice or opinion.
 Readers with specific questions should refer to the applicable standards or consult with an attorney.